 Local Government Assistance

-OHP’s Local Government Unit (LGU) offers guidance and assistance to city and county governments in the following areas:
+OHP’s Local Government and Environmental Compliance Unit offers guidance and assistance to city and county governments in the following areas:

 - Drafting or updating historic preservation plans and ordinances